Archiving personal data on "lagoon" server

 NFS (preferred on Linux): /itet-stor/USERNAME/lagoon_archive or /srv/beegfs01/archive/USERNAME

 Samba or MS Windows mapped network drive: \\itet-stor\USERNAME\lagoon_archive or S:\lagoon_archive

 Notes, read carefully

 Please follow these rules when storing data in the lagoon archive:

 - Move small files (e.g. only a few kB per file) in to larger archive files (e.g. zip-archives, tarballs (.tar.gz) etc.)

 Do not store small files in the lagoon archive filesystem, especially avoid storing many (from thousands to millions) of such small files.

 Take care when you delete files.
 You are working on the backup system and there is no additional backup of that data.

 - The quota applied to the files in the archive is shared among all users of the same laboratory.
-If one user consumes all the laboratory's available space, other users won't have enough space to add their own data to the archive.
-If you think the amount of data you plan to add to the archive is extraordinarily large, please contact your local administrator or ISG.EE support first.
+If one user consumes all the laboratory's available archive space, other users won't have enough space to add their own data to the archive.
+If you think that the amount of data you plan to add to the archive is extraordinarily large, please contact your local administrator or ISG.EE support first.

 tar cvfz /itet-stor/USERNAME/lagoon_archive/phd_thesis_files.tar.gz /phd/thesis/directory